raguay/TextBarScripts/README.md

 - Full text editor support with color highlighting (markdown) and my own theme.
 - Re-factored to use the [CodeMirror](https://codemirror.net) editor instead of a plain textarea.
 - The script menu now has a focused input to narrow down the list with text given.
 Then you can use the up and down arrow keys to select the script you want to use.
 - You can now write a script in a note, switch to another not and select some text, and run the 'Evaluate Note # as a Script' where # is 1-5.
-The selected text is in `global.text`.
-You can access the following libraries also: `global.moment` for moment.js library, `global.mathjs` for the math.js library, and `global.jQuery` for the jQuery.js library.
+The selected text is in `global.NP.text`.
+You can access the following libraries also: `global.NP.moment` for moment.js library, `global.NP.mathjs` for the math.js library, and `global.NP.jQuery` for the jQuery.js library.
 These things can change as I work to make this a better program.